 If a diagnosis of melanoma is confirmed, you will probably need further surgery, such as a wide local excision.

 Lymph nodes are part of your body's lymphatic system, which removes excess fluid from tissues, absorbs fatty acids, transports fat, and produces immune cells.
 There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymph vessels to other parts of the body.

 Your doctor may feel the lymph nodes near the melanoma to see if they are enlarged.
-This may indicate the cancer has spread to the lymph nodes.
-To test whether the melanoma has spread, your doctor may recommend that you have a fine needle aspiration biopsy or a sentinel lymph node biopsy.
+To test whether the melanoma has spread, your doctor may recommend that you have a fine needle biopsy or a sentinel lymph node biopsy.

 Sentinel lymph node biopsy

 If the Breslow thickness (see below) of the melanoma is over 1 mm or sometimes for people with melanoma between 0.8 mm to 1 mm, you may be offered a sentinel lymph node biopsy.

 This biopsy finds and removes the first lymph node/s that the melanoma would be likely to spread to (the sentinel node/s).
 It is usually done at the same time as the wide local excision.